openstack/placement/doc/source/index.rst

 placement API, and vice-versa, an Ocata compute service in a cells v2 cell could be making requests to a Newton placement API.

-This history of placement microversions may be found in :doc:`placement-api-microversion-history`.
+This history of placement microversions may be found in the following subsection.

-.. # NOTE(mriedem): This is the section where we hide things that we don't
-   # actually want in the table of contents but sphinx build would fail if
-   # they aren't in the toctree somewhere.
-For example, we hide api/autoindex
-   # since that's already covered with modindex below.
 .. toctree::
-   :hidden:

-   cli/index
-   configuration/index
-   contributor/index
-   install/index
-   install/from-pypi
-   install/install-obs
-   install/install-rdo
-   install/install-ubuntu
-   install/verify
+   :maxdepth: 1

    placement-api-microversion-history
-   specs/index
-   upgrade/to-stein
-   usage/index